Jaseibert/spaceman3D/README.md

 ## Orbital Mechanic's Resources
-I know that I struggled to find resources explaining the mathematics used within Astrodynamics and orbital mechanics, so I have included the "OrbitalMechanicsCalculations.txt" file that explains the mathematics behind several of the more complex functions and the logic behind them.
+I know that I struggled to find resources explaining the mathematics used within Astrodynamics and orbital mechanics, so I have included the "PackageCalculations.txt" file that explains the mathematics behind the functions in Orbit.py and tle.py and the logic behind each function.